bluwy/sponsors/README.md

 SPONSORS_GIST=<ssh_url>
 ```

-Make sure there's an existing `sponsors.svg` file locally before continuing to the next step.
+Make sure there's an existing `sponsorkit/sponsors.svg` file locally before continuing to the next step.

-To update the `sponsors.svg` file of the gist, run `npm run gist`.
+To update the `sponsors.svg` file of the gist, run `pnpm gist`.
 It will create a temporary `gist` folder, copy over the `sponsors.svg` file, and force push to the remote gist to ensure only one commit exists.

 Now you can access the SVG file with a URL like https://gist.github.com/user/gist_id/raw/sponsors.svg.
 Serving directly from this endpoint is not ideal as GitHub doesn't send the proper `Content-Type`, for me I've set a [custom proxy](https://github.com/bluwy/website/blob/master/src/routes/sponsors.svg.js) to acheive so.
 There are options like http://raw.githack.com but it's `Cache-Control` is too long.